marius-team/marius/README.md

 Experiments are run from the repository root directory with `python3 osdi2021/run_experiment.py --experiment <experiment_name>`

-By running experiments with this command, results and generated plots will be output in the corresponding directory for the experiment.
+By running experiments with this command, results and generated plots will be output to the terminal and in the corresponding directory for the experiment.
 See the artifact structure section for the locations of the experiment directories.
+For example, the above command will output results to `osdi2021/system_comparisons/fb15k`.

 The list of experiments and their corresponding figures/tables are: